CynthiaM7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Multiplication: Write a function that multiplies two integers.
 3. Numbers: Write a function that prints the numbers, from 0 to 9, followed by a new line.
 4. Write a function that prints the numbers, from 0 to 9, followed by a new line, but does not print 2 & 4.
+5. Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.